 Group Buying has proven to be a useful tool to both store-owners and customers.
 Because of the growing popularity of sites like Groupon, LivingSocial, and Eversave, you may find yourself desiring to start offering special deals and discounts through these sites, but may not be sure where to start.
 This article is based on a real case-study from one of our customers.
-We hope that this article will be of great assistance to you.

 Typically the way a group buying site works is that the customer buys a voucher from the site (Groupon, LivingSocial etc) for a special discount for item or service.
 In this particular case, the voucher can be redeemed at a cell phone repair store for the cost of a repair.
-When they redeem the the discount they are only responsible for paying for the sales tax amount since they already pre-paid for the coupon to cover the entire repair cost.
+When they redeem the discount, they are only responsible for paying for the sales tax amount since they already pre-paid for the coupon to cover the entire repair cost.
 On the back-end, the group buying site shares the revenue with the cell phone repair store and the customer gets a discounted price for the repair service, parts and labor included.
 At the end of the day, the cell phone repair store usually loses money or breaks even on the group buying deals, but they run these as advertising campaigns to increase foot traffic and exposure in hopes of earning repeat or referral business from satisfied customers.

 Step 1 - Manager

-- Setup a labor item in the catalog to track the group buying repairs. (this step is optional but highly recommended)
+- Set up a labor item in the catalog to track the group buying repairs. (this step is optional but highly recommended)

 Step 2 - Supervisor or Manager